 1. Decide on Your Niche

-There isn't a right or wrong answer.
+There isn't a right or wrong answer as to what to sell.
 The only guideline?
-Make sure you're interested in it your niche!
+Make sure you're interested in it in your niche!
 You'll need to be able to speak in an authoritative voice about your products and if you're not passionate about them, it will show.